 Submitting Reviews & Commentaries

 Reviews: Manuscripts review the practice of medicine, especially topics for which there is new evidence about management options.
 Reviews should be comprehensive and evidence-based.
-See details for submitting a review.

 We also welcome systematic reviews and meta-analyses.
 The links below provide guidance on the conduct and writing of a systematic review or meta-analysis.